 BONUS GROWTH TIP 2: The Power Of Remarketing

 It is worth noting that Google Shopping also works with Google’s powerful dynamic remarketing algorithms.
 Sometimes shoppers won’t make a purchase straight away.
 In these cases, we will want to utilise the dynamic features of Google remarketing services which allow us to target and display products to wayward shoppers long after they have left the website or their original search.

-In our next article in this series (due for release in December 2021) we will focus more specifically on how to optimise inventory for Google Shopping.
-In the meantime, if you’d like to find out more about our ecommerce services and how Vertical Plus can help you and your business, please get in touch: email@example.com.
+In our next article in this series titled Google Shopping Inventory Optimisation Tips (due for release in December 2021) we will focus more specifically on how to optimise inventory for Google Shopping.
+In the meantime, if you’d like to find out more about our ecommerce services and how Vertical Plus can help you and your business, please get in touch: firstname.lastname@example.org.